csstime/csstime-gulp-tasks/README.md

 				└──styles.css
 ```

+Example App with such structure you can find here [csstime-example](https://github.com/csstime/csstime-example).

-Just write this in your Gulpfile.js:
+Just write this in your `gulpfile.js`:
 ```javascript
 'use strict';